I am a spaniel owner and fan of this dog breed. I aim to share stories and spread my knowledge about these great dogs.

 My Cocker Spaniel Can Have Bad Breath

 When I had my English Springer Spaniel, Lady, I hardly ever noticed any breath issues.
-Which was sort of strange, seeing as she was an outdoors and farming kind of dog that would investigate pretty much anything with her nose and mouth.
+This was sort of strange, seeing as she was an outdoors and farming kind of dog that would investigate pretty much anything with her nose and mouth.
 You can use your imagination as far as what those things may or may not have been.

 Enter my English Cocker Spaniel, Luna.
 She comes from a showing background and is not as much of an outdoor dog as Lady was, but she has bad breath issues!
 Her breath can be an issue at times, especially when she showers me with all of those licks that I enjoy so much.

 First off, if you detect chronic bad breath in a dog, it could be an underlying issue of dental decay or gum disease, and you should definitely book an appointment with your veterinarian immediately to get it checked.
 Another cause could be a gastronomic problem, along with issues of liver or kidneys, not stuff to wait on or mess with.
 It could also just be time for routine dental maintenance such as a tooth and gum cleaning.

 Enzyme Powder for Better Digestion

 We brought Luna into our vet's offices, where my fiance works as a vet tech, and they were able to determine Luna had a clean bill of health as far as dental, and also no internal issues as well which was a relief.
 The doctor suggested part of the problem could be due to improper digestion of her food.
 He suggested a powder included in her food called Rx Zyme by Rx Vitamin company.
 One small scoop from the container into her meals is the dosage.